RafeedF/1-Implant_Dimensions_Analysis/README.md

 ## Insights and Discussions
 ### Passed Implants Statistics
 Statistical Overview of Implant Dimensions:
-- Implants dimensional measurements indicated that both Size A and B have achieved an average volume of 0.5803 mm^3 and 1.1296 mm^3, with deviations from target volumes by +2.39% and -0.35%, respectively.
+- Implants dimensional measurements indicated that both Size A and B have achieved average volumes of 0.5803 mm^3 and 1.1296 mm^3, with deviations from target volumes by +2.39% and -0.35%, respectively.
-- Diameter was consistent between the two sizes of implants, with averages differing by only 0.0013 mm, which was expected as both Size A and B implants were manufactured from the same synthesised polymer rods and then cut to different lengths.
-This does indicate excellent uniformity of the synthesised polymer rods prior to being cut, also reflected by % RSD values of < 1%.
+- Diameter was consistent between the two sizes of implants, with averages differing by only 0.0013 mm, which was expected as both Size A and B implants were manufactured from the same synthesised polymer rods and subsequently cut to different lengths.
+This indicated excellent uniformity of the synthesised polymer rods prior to being cut, and also reflected by % RSD values of < 1%.
-- Size A implants are half the length of Size B implants by design and is consistent with the length measurements.
-The SD of lengths are not notably different between the two sizes, being 0.073 and 0.086 mm for Size A and B respectively, though this results in a greater %RSD in Size A lengths than Size B of 2.1% and 1.3%, considering Size A implants are smaller.
-As the SD in length between the two sizes is marginal, this demonstrates a constant, intrinsic error margins of the cutting procedure rather than other attributing factors such as smaller implants being more difficult to handle for production technicians.
-Overall, this still represents highly satisfactory levels of cutting accuracy and precision.
+- Size A implants were half the length of Size B implants by design which was consistent with the length measurements.
+The SD of lengths were not notably different between the two sizes, being 0.073 and 0.086 mm for Size A and B respectively, though this resulted in a greater %RSD in Size A lengths than Size B of 2.1% and 1.3%, considering Size A implants were smaller.
+As the SD in length between the two sizes was marginal, this demonstrated a constant, intrinsic error margin of the cutting procedure rather than other attributing factors such as smaller implants being more difficult to handle for production technicians.
+Overall, this still represented highly satisfactory levels of cutting accuracy and precision.

 Implant Inspection Count:
 - 22,234 total implants were cut over 15 days, with Size B implants having a higher pass rate than Size A implants.
 This indicates that implants of both sizes are yielding satisfactory pass rates using the current upscale cutting method, and the effectiveness of the digital microscope in high-output inspections.